 Perhaps more importantly than the chapter is the chronology.
 We are now late in the day on Wednesday of the last week of our Lord’s life.
 He will be crucified on Friday and risen on Sunday morning.
 This is Wednesday.

 All of them unsuccessful.
 All of them humiliated.
 All of them exposed by the wisdom and the clarity and the power of our Lord’s response.
 Luke says in verse 40, “They didn’t have courage to question Him any longer about anything.”
 Now it’s His turn to ask the questions.
-And in verse 41, we read this, “And He said to them, ‘How is it that they say the Christ is David’s Son, for David himself says in the book of Psalms, the Lord says to my Lord, sit at My right hand until I make Thine enemies a footstool for Thy feet.
-David, therefore, calls Him Lord and how is He His Son?’ ”
+And in verse 41, we read this, “And He said to them, ‘How is it that they say the Christ is David’s Son?
+For David himself says in the book of Psalms, ‘The Lord says to my Lord, sit at My right hand, until I make Thine enemies a footstool for Thy feet.’
+David, therefore, calls Him ‘Lord’ and how is He His Son?’ ”

-If I were to title this message, I might simply title it, “David’s Son and LORD.”
+If I were to title this message, I might simply title it, “David’s Son and Lord.”
 That in itself is a startling title.
-No Middle Eastern father would ever under any circumstances call his son Lord, that would be to honor and respect on its head.
+No Middle Eastern father would ever under any circumstances call his son “Lord.”
+That would be to honor and respect on its head.
 And yet David’s Son is also David’s Lord.

-The nature of the Lord Jesus Christ, the essential nature of Jesus Christ has been debated since He was on earth to this day.
+The nature of the Lord Jesus Christ, the essential nature of Jesus Christ, has been debated since He was on earth to this day.
 And it will be debated throughout all of human history.
-And it comes down to this, was Jesus God?
+And it comes down to this.
+Was Jesus God?
 Is He God?
 Or is He merely a man?

-I received an ad in the mail, this is what it said.
+I received an ad in the mail.
+This is what it said.
 “Sunday at 7 p.m., the Christadelphians invite you to a Bible study on the subject ‘Jesus is not God.’ ” A Bible study on the subject Jesus is not God by the Christadelphians?
-In Greek that means Christ-lovers.
-It’s not just the bizarre and weird Christadelphians who reject the deity of Jesus Christ, so do the Jews and the Muslims and the Hindus and the Buddhists and the Mormons and the Jehovah’s Witnesses, and the Christian Scientists, and the Scientologists, you can go on and on.
+In Greek that means “Christ-lovers.”
+It’s not just the bizarre and weird Christadelphians who reject the deity of Jesus Christ, so do the Jews, and the Muslims, and the Hindus, and the Buddhists, and the Mormons, and the Jehovah’s Witnesses, and the Christian Scientists, and the Scientologists, you can go on and on.
 If you’re going to reject Christianity and deny its truthfulness, you have to reject the deity of Jesus Christ.
-Jesus cannot be God, or if He is God then this is the true religion.
+Jesus cannot be God, or if He is God, then this is the true religion.

-Having said that, I need to say that there are apostate Christians, we might call them liberal Christians who call themselves Christians and deny that Jesus is God.
+Having said that, I need to say that there are apostate Christians, we might call them “liberal Christians” who call themselves Christians and deny that Jesus is God.
 But that’s not Christianity.
-The Jews today and throughout history and at the time of Jesus did not acknowledge Him as God.
+The Jews today, and throughout history, and at the time of Jesus did not acknowledge Him as God.
 They did not acknowledge Him as Jehovah incarnate.
 They did not acknowledge Him as God, the second member of the Trinity.
 In fact, they didn’t believe that the Messiah would be God.
-They believed that the Messiah was to be merely a man, no more...notable man, powerful man, influential man, a man who is all that a man could possibly be, a man endowed by God with everything that would be the epitome of humanity to accomplish by the power of God greater things than any other man, but still a man.
+They believed that the Messiah was to be merely a man, no more.
+Notable man, powerful man, influential man, a man who is all that a man could possibly be, a man endowed by God with everything that would be the epitome of humanity to accomplish by the power of God greater things than any other man, but still a man.